 \begin{proof} Any HIST $T$ of a graph $H$ of maximum degree at most 3 contains only 1- and 3-vertices.
 The difference between the number of 1- and 3-vertices present in $T$ must be 2.
 So the order of $T$ and thus of $H$ must be even.
 But the graph $G$ from the statement is required to have even order, so its vertex-deleted subgraphs must have odd order. \end{proof}

-In order to obtain other examples---in particular, in light of the above observation, examples of \textit{even} order---, we used \texttt{geng}~\cite{MP14} to exhaustively generate general $2$-connected graphs and used our algorithm from Section~\ref{sec:algo} to test which of the generated graphs are HIST-critical.
+To obtain other examples---in particular, in light of the above observation, examples of \textit{even} order---, we used \texttt{geng}~\cite{MP14} to exhaustively generate general $2$-connected graphs and used our algorithm from Section~\ref{sec:algo} to test which of the generated graphs are HIST-critical.
 Note that HIST-critical graphs are $2$-connected.
 The results are summarised in Table~\ref{tab:2-conn_HIST-critical}.
 The table shows the existence of several HIST-critical graphs other than $K_3$, but none of even order.
-Illustrations of the five smallest HIST-critical graphs can be found in the appendix, see Figure~\ref{fig:5_smallest_HIST-critical}.
+See Figure~\ref{fig:5_smallest_HIST-critical} in the Appendix for illustrations of the five smallest HIST-critical graphs.
 In the hope of finding more examples, we also computed HIST-critical graphs under girth restrictions, as this allowed us to look at higher orders.
-A HIST-critical graph with girth $4, 5, 6$ and $7$ can also be found in the appendix, see Figure~\ref{fig:HIST-critical_girth_restrictions}.
+See Figure~\ref{fig:HIST-critical_girth_restrictions} in the Appendix for a HIST-critical graph with girth $4, 5, 6$ and $7$.
 The results can also be found in Table~\ref{tab:2-conn_HIST-critical}.
-All graphs from this table can be downloaded from the \textit{House of Graphs}~\cite{CDG23} at \url{https://houseofgraphs.org/meta-directory/hist-critical}.
+All graphs from this table are available on the \textit{House of Graphs}~\cite{CDG23} at \url{https://houseofgraphs.org/meta-directory/hist-critical}.
 Now we did find examples of even order.
 We shall now prove that there are in fact infinitely many such graphs.

 During our search, we noticed that, given a cubic graph (with girth restrictions), one sometimes obtains a HIST-critical graph by subdividing the proper edges.
-See for example the graph of Figure~\ref{fig:pappus} in the appendix.
+See for example the graph of Figure~\ref{fig:pappus} in the Appendix.
 It is a HIST-critical graph of girth $6$ obtained by subdividing the Pappus graph in three places.

-Using this observation and starting from cubic graphs of girth equal to $8$ and $9$, we were able to find HIST-critical graphs of girth $8$ of order $37, 39$ and $41$ and of girth $9$ of order $59$ in a non-exhaustive way.
-An example of such a girth $8$ graph of order $41$ can be found at \url{https://houseofgraphs.org/graphs/50549} and an example of such a girth $9$ graph of order $59$ can be found at \url{https://houseofgraphs.org/graphs/50547}.
+Using this observation and starting from cubic graphs of girth equal to $8$ or $9$, we were able to find HIST-critical graphs of girth $8$ of order $37, 39$ and $41$, and of girth $9$ of order $59$ in a non-exhaustive way.
+An example of such a girth $8$ graph of order $41$ is available at \url{https://houseofgraphs.org/graphs/50549} and an example of such a girth $9$ graph of order $59$ is available at \url{https://houseofgraphs.org/graphs/50547}.
 Their existence will be used in the proof of Theorem~\ref{orders}.